EPIC-guide/epic-guide.github.io/_tools/epfl_infrastructure.md

 (replace `<X>` with the server number indicated at [mynas.epfl.ch](https://mynas.epfl.ch), `<gaspar>` with your GASPAR username, and `<local-UID>` & `<local-GID>` with the UID and GID of the user on your machine who should have access to the mounted directory;
 you can change `dir_mode` and additionally `file_mode` for finer control of local permissions)

+MyNAS also supports WebDAV which is good because it lets you use it for Zotero file storage (which is only 300 MB by default on free accounts).

 **icfiler** is meant for use within iccluster but can also be used independently.
 This seems to only be accessible to IC personnel, and each user seems to have 16 GB, but this may be inaccurate.
 You can mount your remote directory with